Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Archive/022/Chapter022-draft5.md

 "I think your great-grandfather knew exactly what he was carving," Lin replied.
 "And I think he'd be proud to see it finally used as intended."

-The preparation took the better part of the morning while Erik's five-man crew watched with expressions ranging from skepticism to fascination.
+The preparation took the better part of the morning.
 Lin spent the first hour mapping every symbol sequence, understanding how the various runic elements connected to form an integrated protective array.
 The carvings followed natural mathematical progressions that made her Threadcraft instincts sing with recognition—spirals that channeled energy inward, knotwork that bound protective intentions into permanent form, and barrier symbols that would activate when threatened.

 "This is incredible work," she murmured, tracing a particularly complex junction where seven different pattern sequences converged into a central focus point.
 "Whoever designed this understood runic magic at a level that would shame most Academy scholars."